ekcasey/tw_ac_vagrant_workshop/README.md

 ```
 cd /minions/lib
-ruby run_app.r
+ruby run_app.rb
 ```
 Oops!
 You should see the following error 'cannot load such file -- sinatra (LoadError)'.
-We need to install bundler on the VM so that we can install Minion's dependencies.
+We need to install bundler on the VM so that we can install Minion's dependencies (which includes Sinatra).
 Your turn!

 *Excercise 1: Install Bundler*
-*Extend default.rb so that it installs the bundler gem on the guesst.
+*Extend default.rb so that it installs the bundler gem on the guest.
 Hint: look at the rbenv docs.
 When you are ready, coverge your instance.
 Now login, and try running `bundle install` in the minions directory.
 Were you successful?
 If not, keep trying!*

 When you have successfully installed Minion's dependencies try starting the app again.
 If it starts successfully you should see the following message 'Sinatra/1.4.5 has taken the stage on 4567 for development with backup from WEBrick'.
 Lets quickly verify this with curl.
-The following command should return 'Hello Minions!'
+Open a new terminal tab, run 'kitchen login' and execute the following command.
+It should return 'Hello Minions!'
 ```
 $ curl http://localhost:4567
 ```

 Next, we would like to see 'Hello Minions!' displayed in a browser.
 This is a little trickier b/c our guest machine has no browser.
 We want to use the browser on our host machine.
-To do this we woudl like to forward port 4567 from the guest to the host machine.
+To do this we would like to forward port 4567 from the guest to the host machine.
 Therefore when we access localhost:4567 in our host browser it will display content from the guest at port 4567.

 To set up the forwarded port, add the following line to your driver configuration in .kitchen.yml.